-Stroke can be a debilitating disease for your loved one, especially after losing their ability to speak, eat, and move about.
-Recovery depends on different factors, such as the location in the brain where the stroke occurred, and how badly damaged the brain is.
+Stroke can be a debilitating condition for your loved one, especially after losing their ability to speak, eat, and move about.
+Recovery from a stroke depends on different factors, such as the location in the brain where the stroke occurred, and how badly damaged the brain is.

 However, there are ways, as a caregiver, to help your loved one recover better from a stroke.